ubermag/ubermag.github.io/source/index.rst

 Features and packages
 =====================

-Ubermag is a collection of several independent packages that can be used independently as well as in combination.
+Ubermag is a collection of several independent Python packages that can be used independently as well as in combination.
 The whole set of packages -- the ``ubermag`` meta-package -- is tight to micromagnetic simulations.
 The individual sub-packages can be used in other fields, e.g. fluid dynamics.